-Once you have seedlings, have child transport supplies to the garden and help plant them.
+Once you have seedlings, have the child transport supplies to the garden and help plant them.
 Use a child-sized wheelbarrow to transport dirt to the garden area.

 Montessori Practical Life Activities for this Schema: cooking, gardening, groceries.

 Children learn best when they’re able to experiment, make mistakes and problem solve.
 With play schemas, they have a natural urge to do these things.

 By freely allowing them to explore their early childhood schemas of play, you’re supporting their cognitive development.